Position Title

 Articles/Chapters

 “Manufacturing Motion in Aristotle’s De Motu Animalium.”
 In Technological Animation in Classical Antiquity, eds.
-T. Bur, M. Gerolemou, I. A. Ruffell (forthcoming from Oxford University Press).
+T. Bur, M. Gerolemou, I. A. Ruffell, forthcoming 2025, Oxford University Press, pp. 159–183.

 “Hippocrates, Diseases 4 and the Technological Body.”
 In Body and Machine in Classical Antiquity, ed.
 George Kazantzidis and Maria Gerolemou (New York: Cambridge University Press, 2023), pp. 155–178.